LotWizeby Sanaf AI Solutions

 Community acceptanceModerate (with good communication)High (low monthly impact)Moderate (extended disruption)High (predictable)

-Most boards end up choosing between a special assessment and an HOA loan for urgent projects, because phasing and reserve rebuilds require time that emergency repairs do not allow.
+Most boards end up choosing between a special assessment and an HOA loan for urgent projects, because phasing and reserve rebuilds require time that emergencies do not allow.

 Structuring Payment Plans That Actually Get Paid